bitlabstudio/django-account-keeping/README.rst

 currently not used.
 It might eventually be used in the future for performance optimisations but at the moment it seems that computing the totals on the fly is fast enough.

-Add CurrencyRate objects
-^^^^^^^^^^^^^^^^^^^^^^^^

-For every month that has Transaction objects you need to create a `CurrencyRate` object as well.
-This makes sure that when you look at the month overview view (or year overview view) you will always see the same numbers and not floating numbers based on todays exchange rates.

-You need to add objects for each month and each currency except the base currency.
-Example: if you have three currencies and transactions covering two years, you should have 24 `CurrencyRate` objects.

 Import data from Money Manager Ex
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^